Dr-Priyanka-Jain/RNAseq-analysis-using-R-and-Python-/R/readme.md

 The function plotMDS draws a multi-dimensional scaling plot of the RNA samples in which distances correspond to leading log-fold-changes between each pair of RNA samples.
-The leading log-fold-change is the average (root-mean-square) of the largest absolute log-foldchanges between each pair of samples.
+The leading log-fold-change is the average (root-mean-square) of the largest absolute log-fold changes between each pair of samples.

 plotMDS(pseudoNormCounts)

-**estimateCommonDisp Estimate Common Negative Binomial Dispersion by Conditional Maximum Likelihood**
+**estimateCommonDisp Estimate Common Negative Binomial Dispersion by Conditional Maximum Likelihood**

 dgeFull <- estimateCommonDisp(dgeFull)